Dalton station (Louisville and Nashville Railroad)

 It was a site used during the Great Locomotive Chase (satirized in a Buster Keaton film, The General) and was a troop transport location during the American Civil War, including during the Battle of Dalton.
 The depot was added to the National Register of Historic Places on April 6, 1978.
 It is located on Depot Street at the east end of King Street.

 During the Great Locomotive Chase, on April 12, 1862, the Confederacy's pursuit train Texas dropped off 17-year-old Edward Henderson in Dalton to telegraph ahead to Chattanooga to warn that Andrews' Raiders were on their way.

 It seems the depot was partially destroyed in 1862 when Union troops captured Dalton and set fire to several buildings; the depot's roof, ornamental brackets, and interior may have been replaced.
 The station last had passenger service in 1971, when an unnamed Louisville & Nashville Railroad (L&N) train between Evansville, Indiana and Atlanta, Georgia was terminated on the eve of Amtrak's assuming most passenger operations in the United States.

 The depot later found use as the Dalton Depot Restaurant and, in 2015, was closed, today the depot is currently abandoned.
 Another depot, the Dalton freight depot (south of the W&A depot at East Morris Street), was built for the Southern Railway and was recently restored and is home to the Dalton Convention and Visitors Bureau and is a railfan hotspot complete with a Virtual Railfan webcam, scanner, and ATCS monitor.

 Passenger service

-In mid-20th Century the station had the following Nashville, Chattanooga & St. Louis Railway passenger operations (the NCStL leased the W&A tracks; in 1957 the NCStL was merged into the L&N):
+In mid-20th Century the station had the following Nashville, Chattanooga & St. Louis Railway passenger operations (the NC&StL leased the W&A tracks; in 1957 the NCStL was merged into the L&N):